splunk/addonfactory-ucc-generator/README.md

 - [Service name and Appname as column in table](#service-name-and-appname-as-column-in-table)

 ### Release notes
+#### 3.5.0
+##### Features:
+* Reverted changes made in version 3.4.4 and 3.4.5  regarding the issue where the configuration page was not loading on splunk search head in cloud (ADDON-22233)
+* Changed the default landing page for addons to the configuration page.
+* Removed the dependency between the input page and the configuration page.

 #### 3.4.6
 ##### Bug Fixes:
 * Fixed issue of able to delete the configuration account even if it is linked with an input of an add-on (ADDON-25360)